ENCODE-DCC/encoded/README.md

 ## Setting Up Your Environment

-These are the primary software versions used in production, and you should be able to use them locally:
+These are the primary software versions used in production, but many of them are out of date for local Mac installs:
-- Python 3.4.3
+- Python 3.4.3 (no longer works on OSX 10.15.x "Catalina")
 - Node 10
-- Elasticsearch 5.4 (or later?)
+- Elasticsearch 5.x (debian stable)
-- Java VM 1.8
+- Java VM 11 (also works on 1.8)
 - Ubuntu 14.04

 ### **0. Xcode for Mac OS build tools**